ThePowerOfSwift/Ultimate-AdBlock/README.md

 Total: 23.141 / 50.000

+Size of blockerList.json: 368 KB

 ### Whitelists
 - To add a website to your whitelist (so all the rules are ignored on this website) add your website to the whitelist.txt file with a * in front of the domain name.

 ## ToDo

-- privacy trackers (hosts) filter
 - Easylist Dutch
-- OSX Safari extension
+- Include OSX Safari extension
 - iOS Interface to enable/disable filters
 - Cleanup iOS app interface